Kick back at Odaiba’s lush Shiokaze Park

 You can sample seasonal rural delicacies in Tokyo if you pay a visit to an “antenna shop.”
 These stores sell specialty products from all over Japan and can usually be found in places Omotesando and Ginza.
 For example, Omotesando Niigatakan N’ESPACE hosts events where you can find rice balls, sweets, and sake, all made with top-quality Niigata rice.
 They sometimes even host miso-making events.

 Shibuya is just one train stop away from Harajuku and Omotesando Station.
 You can also walk to the area in about 20 minutes.

 Redevelopment projects have transformed Shibuya in recent times, but it’s still crowned by the iconic Scramble Crossing, famed for being the busiest crossing in the world.

 Get a bird’s-eye view of it from the Shibuya Sky observatory or the Sky Deck, perched on top of Shibuya Scramble Square, a brand new complex that just opened in 2019.
 Same day tickets cost 2,000 yen, while advance online tickets are 1,800 yen.
 You can reserve a time slot, so no need to worry about crowds.

 An easy escape from the city

-Head west in the afternoon, to Mount Takao in Hachioji City.
+Spend the day scaling Mount Takao in Hachioji City.
 At 599 meters, this mountain is a popular destination for casual hikers.
 It’s easily accessible from the city, and you can get a discount round-trip ticket to Takaosanguchi Station via the Keio Line.
 The Takaosanguchi Station was designed by Olympic Stadium architect Kengo Kuma.